About Delta Commitment and Organization

 The other advisory organization is the Delta Foundation.
 The foundation focuses specifically on the three areas of: energy sources and climate change,green buildings, and talent cultivation.
 To effectively implement the three areas of corporate governance, environmental protection, and employee and social participation,the CSR organization is made up of heads from the business groups/ units, region/site directors, and the relevant department directors.
 The committees have the responsibility to formulate policy, define indicators, develop tools/processes and report on implementation performance.
 The three committees set up 9 project working groups to promote the integration and implementation of related cross-department efforts.

-Support of International Corporate Initiatives
+International Corporate Initiatives

 In addition to committing to the three goals of the CDP's "We Mean Business" campaign, we have taken the issues raised by stakeholders that echo the UN Sustainable Development Goals (SDGs) , as references to determine Delta's main priorities in sustainable development methods.
 Delta advocates the anti-corruption initiative launched by the World Economic Forum (WEF) in 2004 and the formulation of “Ethical Corporate Management Best Practice Principles” based on laws and regulations to establish a business model which is characterized by an ethical business culture and positive commercial operations.